day8/re-frame/docs/flows-advanced-topics.md

 I'll react if you do!
 Can't run me if I unmount you first!
 Can't unmount me if I run you first!

 When a view calls `subscribe`, it creates a reaction.
 When that view unmounts, it frees the reaction.
-These are side-effects on the signal *graph*
+These are side-effects on the signal graph
-(that is, the graph of all subscriptions which are actively re-calculating their output when their inputs change, and storing their output value).
+(that is, the graph of all subscriptions which are actively re-calculating their output when their inputs change, and storing that value).

 ```
 event -> app-db -> signals -> view -> event